kazibwefrancis/project1---Copy/README.md

 2. **Server (Java)**: Manages file and database manipulations for the command line interface.
 3. **Web Interface (PHP, Laravel Framework)**: Includes design elements like a system logo.

-### Submission Guidelines

-1. **Design Document**: Submit on Muele by the deadline (19th June 2024).
-Late submissions will not be accepted.
-2. **Code Implementation**: Submit via Git.
-Each member will be assessed based on their committed code.
-3. **Project Presentation**: Present the work from 29th July 2024 to 3rd August 2024.
-Marks are awarded only to those who present.

-#

----

 Thank you for participating in the Mathematics Challenge!